WilliamLoy/rackspace-how-to-new/content/rackspace-email/common-migration-wiz-errors-and-their-solutions.md

 - **Time needed:** Approximately 1-2 hours
 - **Tools required:** Access to the Migration Wizard session

-For more information about prerequisite terminology, see [Cloud Office support terminology] (/how-to/cloud-office-support-terminology/).
+For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

-If you have not yet started a Migration Wiz session, follow these instructions to get started [Migrating your email using the Self-Service Migration Tool]
-(/how-to/migrate-your-email-by-using-the-self-service-migration-tool/) migrating your migrating your email.
+If you have not yet started a Migration Wiz session, follow these instructions to get started [Migrating your email using the Self-Service Migration Tool](/how-to/migrate-your-email-by-using-the-self-service-migration-tool/) migrating your migrating your email.

 Error: